Anthropology

 - C-ID:C-ID ANTH 120

 This course is an introduction to the variety of customs, traditions, and forms of social organization in societies around the world.
 The main goal of the course is to understand the importance of culture for both the individual and societies.
 Anthropological concepts that will be stressed include human culture and language, cultural relativism, holism, ethnocentrism, cross-cultural comparisons, field work, and theory.
-Topics include the nature of culture, subsistence methods, religion, linguistics, trade and economic systems, arts, kinship, marriage and family systems, technology, and change.
+Topics include the nature of culture, subsistence methods, religion, linguistics, economic systems, political systems, arts, kinship, race and ethnicity, gender and sexuality, illness and healing, and globalization and culture change.

 Student Learning Outcomes